rolfbecker/MIE_2.02_GeoInfo_WS2021/data/original/NRW_DTM_XYZ_Xanten_EPSG_4647_old/README.md

-# Digital Terrain Model of the Municipality of Xanten
+# Digital Terrain Model of the Municipality of Xanten (old EPSG:4647)

 Because of the data size we decided not to distribute the DTM based on Airborne Laser Scanning (ALS) via Git.